yugabyte/yugabyte-db/docs/content/latest/architecture/docdb-sharding/sharding.md

 ## Hash sharding

 With (consistent) hash sharding, data is evenly and randomly distributed across shards using a partitioning algorithm.
 Each row of the table is placed into a shard determined by computing a consistent hash on the partition column values of that row.
-This is shown in the figure below.
+This is shown in the following figure.

 ![tablet_hash_1](/images/architecture/tablet_hash_1.png)